SaakshiD4/BizGenius/README.md

 ## Usage

 Open the app in your browser
-Browse the ecosystem dashboard to understand current startup trends Navigate to the prediction section and enter your startup details Click Predict & Analyse
+1.Browse the ecosystem dashboard to understand current startup trends 2.Navigate to the prediction section and enter your startup details 3..Click Predict & Analyse
-Review your success score, risk level, competitor insights, and AI strategy Download your PDF report or investor pitch deck
+4.Review your success score, risk level, competitor insights, and AI strategy 5.Download your PDF report or investor pitch deck